top of page

 to mark the fading day.

-We found a new
+And so we found a new

-kind of love
+kind of love to replace

-never really there—
+a love never quite there—

 no arms open wide